0xronin/0xRonin/README.md

 A challenge that I have given myself to build a small WEB3 dapp every weekend and share the code here.

 ### 📦 Token Swapper
-Swap ERC20 Token you own from a list 4000 other tokens.
+Swap ERC20 Token you own from a list of 4000 other tokens.
 [Try](https://0xronin.github.io/swap-dex/)

 ### 📦 NFT Fetcher
 NFT fetching web dapp using NextJs Alchemy API & TailwindCSS.
 [Try](https://nft-gallery-tan.vercel.app/)

+# Projects

 ### 📦 Crypthik Blog
 Built using NextJs, Tailwind, Sanity and deployed on Vercel, Crypthik is my personal blog where I share crypto articles and resources that are interesting and important to know.
 Visit www.crypthik.com